worldline/ios-training/src/docs/swift/README.md

 There are some differences and additional features that are highlighted below:

 - Multiple inheritance of classes and abstract classes are not supported.
-- *Interfaces* are named *protocols* and have they are used a lot by swift developers to the point that there is a programming technique called **Protocol oriented programming**.
+- *Interfaces* are named *protocols* and they are used a lot by swift developers to the point that there is a programming technique called **Protocol oriented programming**.
 - Extensions allow to add functions and conform to additional protocols outside of the original class declaration.
 This has many uses.
 For example, we can add methods to the standard String class.